bxparks/EpoxyDuino/libraries/EpoxyEepromEsp/README.md

 ### Makefile

-When using the EpoxyDuino Makefile, the `EpoxyPromEsp` library must be added to the `ARDUINO_LIBS` parameter, like this:
+When using the EpoxyDuino Makefile, the `EpoxyEepromEsp` library must be added to the `ARDUINO_LIBS` parameter, like this:

 ```
-APP_NAME := EpoxyPromEspTest
+APP_NAME := EpoxyEepromEspTest
-ARDUINO_LIBS := EpoxyPromEsp ...
+ARDUINO_LIBS := EpoxyEepromEsp ...
 MORE_CLEAN := more_clean
 include ../../../../EpoxyDuino.mk
 ```